 Retrieving Data (GET Method)

-request.
-The server responds with the file contents based on the token
+To read a previously stored file, use a standard HTTP GET request.
+The server responds with the file contents based on the token (folder) and file (filename) parameters provided in the query string.

 Required Parameters

-Parameter | Description |
+| Parameter | Description |

 token | Folder name (used during the POST request) |